Cloud infrastructure segmentation with the Check Point next-generation firewall

 fw_gaia_portal_mgmt-server_password

-Default password for the initial connection to the firewall management server IP over HTTPS admin
+Default password for the firewall management server HTTPS handshake admin

 fw_mgmt_ip_address